pyodide/pyodide-blog/content/posts/marimo.md

 We believe that marimo used with Pyodide holds enormous potential for making computing more accessible:

-- anyone can create and share live notebooks, without having to pay for infrastructure
+- Anyone can create and share live notebooks, without having to pay for infrastructure.
-- students can get started with Python instantly, without having to set up a development environment
+- Students can get started with Python instantly, without having to set up a development environment.
-- library developers can embed reactive coding environments and demos in documentation — we’ve done this throughout our own [API docs]([https://docs.marimo.io/api/inputs/slider.html](https://docs.marimo.io/api/inputs/slider.html))
+- Library developers can embed reactive coding environments and demos in documentation — we’ve done this throughout our own [API docs]([https://docs.marimo.io/api/inputs/slider.html](https://docs.marimo.io/api/inputs/slider.html)).
-- authors can publish interactive blog posts and [computational tools]([https://vxlabs.com/2024/03/02/contact-qrcode-generator-with-marimo-and-wasm/](https://vxlabs.com/2024/03/02/contact-qrcode-generator-with-marimo-and-wasm/)) as part of static web pages
+- Authors can publish interactive blog posts and [computational tools]([https://vxlabs.com/2024/03/02/contact-qrcode-generator-with-marimo-and-wasm/](https://vxlabs.com/2024/03/02/contact-qrcode-generator-with-marimo-and-wasm/)) as part of static web pages.

 We have ideas on how to make Pyodide-powered marimo notebooks more useful — *e.g.*, we’d like to make it easier to work with